-- 1. The track of study for secondary school graduates and students with some university education is four years in length.
-This track of study shall be taken full time. - 2.
+- 1. The track of study for secondary school graduates and students with some university education is four years in length. - 2.
 The Advanced Standing Track of study for students with 10 full course credits from a university is two calendar years in length.
-Starting with Academic Year 2017-2018, one credit must be an introductory psychology course (equivalent to Queen's PSYC 100); one a full year human physiology (equivalent to Queen's PHGY 214); one a one-term human anatomy (equivalent to ANAT 101); and a one-term Statistics course (equivalent to NURS 323).
+One credit must be an introductory psychology course (equivalent to Queen's PSYC 100); one a full year human physiology (equivalent to Queen's PHGY 214); one a one-term human anatomy (equivalent to ANAT 101); and a one-term Statistics course (equivalent to NURS 323).
 This track of study is two full calendar years (including summer term) and students are required to take a full normal course load.
 Courses must be taken at Queen's University.
 A maximum of 33 credit units will be transferred from previous university studies upon admission to the Advanced Standing Track (AST).
 Students must take a minimum of 90 credit units while registered as a student in the AST program.